-Broccoli salad recipe gets a healthy makeover with almonds, quinoa and an apple cider poppy seed vinaigrette.
+This broccoli salad recipe is a delicious blend of flavors and textures- with almonds, quinoa and an apple cider poppy seed vinaigrette.
 Easy to prep for a barbecue or for meal prep!

 This broccoli salad has NO MAYO.
 Is anyone else just freaked out by heavy creamy mayo dressings sitting out in the hot sun?

-Today I’m tossing the creamy dressing to the curb and swapping it for a tangy, lighter broccoli salad dressing: apple cider poppy seed vinaigrette!
+Today I’m tossing the creamy dressing to the curb and swapping it for a tangy, lighter dressing: apple cider poppy seed vinaigrette!

 Not only that but we are bulking this salad up with quinoa, almonds, feta cheese and dried cranberries.
 It’s so simple but SO delicious.